umati/umatiGateway/docs/user/usage.md

 ### Configuration via Web UI

-The Web UI is accessible after starting the umatiGateway via `http://localhost:8080` .
-The address can be configured via an `application.json` file in the applications root directory.
-An example is shown in the FAQs.
+The Web UI is accessible after starting the umatiGateway via `https://localhost:8080` .
+The address can be configured via the 'url' attribute of the 'WebUI' tag in the 'umatiGatewayConfig.xml' file.

-The Web UI consists of 4 different tabs:
+The Web UI consists of 5 different tabs:

-1. The **OPC Connection Tab** which deals with the OPC Connection
+1. The **OPC Connection Tab** which configures the OPC Connection.
 2. The **OPC Subscription Tab** where you can define the nodes you want to subscribe to.
-3. The **MQTT Configuration Tab** which deals with the MQTT Connection.
+3. The **MQTT Configuration Tab** which configures the machines via the v2 format.
+4. The **PubSub Tab** which configures the publishing of machines via the v3 format.
-4. The **Configuration Tab** that holds the curretn configuration an allows to download the configuration files.
+5. The **Configuration Tab** that holds the curretn configuration an allows to download the configuration files.

 #### OPC Connection Tab